Organ-Chips for Immunology Research & Drug Development

 Though animal models have yielded many insights into human neurophysiology, species differences have limited successful translation of neurodegenerative therapies to the clinic.
-Even advanced in vitro models such as brain organoids typically lack resident immune cells, media flow, and vasculature, critical for studying disease impact on the blood-brain barrier.
+Even advanced in vitro models such as brain organoids typically lack resident immune cells, media flow, and vasculature, which are critical for studying how diseases impact the blood-brain barrier.
 The Brain-Chip is under development to address these challenges.
 By incorporating microglia—essential for modeling neuroinflammation—and including both the neuronal compartment and brain microvascular endothelial-like cells, researchers will be able to study the effect of neuroinflammation and drug candidates across the entire neurovascular unit.

 How Organ-Chips are being used

 The Colon Intestine-Chip has also been used to directly model cytokine-mediated barrier disruption, the hallmark feature of IBD.
 Administering IFNγ, a well-characterized barrier disrupting cytokine, resulted in an increase in permeability, degeneration of morphology, apoptosis, proinflammatory cytokine secretion, and significant enrichment of gene pathways related to inflammation and apoptosis.

-Unravel mechanisms of human immuen response across multiple organ models
+Unravel mechanisms of human immune response across multiple organ models

 Whether you are looking to study inflammation of the intestine, brain, or other organs, you can improve the human relevance of your research with Emulate Organ-Chips.